theboxer/BxrExtra/README.md

 # BxrExtra

-BxrExtra is based on modExtra from Shaun McCormick.
+BxrExtra is based on [modExtra](https://github.com/splittingred/modExtra "modExtra") from [Shaun McCormick](https://github.com/splittingred "Shaun McCormick").

 ## Setup
+**Directions** how to create component with name **YourComponent** using BxrExtra.

 Create directory 'yourcomponent'.
-Clone BxrExtra to yourcomponent directory by running 'git clone git://github.com/TheBoxer/BxrExtra.git .' from yourcomponent folder.
+Clone BxrExtra to yourcomponent directory by running 'git clone git://github.com/TheBoxer/BxrExtra.git .' **from yourcomponent folder**.
 You can delete '.git' folder now.

-Edit 'config.core.php' file and point 'MODX_CORE_PATH' constant to your MODx core location.
+Edit 'config.core.php' file and point 'MODX_CORE_PATH' constant **to your** MODx core location.

-Now you want to rename BxrExtra to YourComponent, co first of all edit 'rename_it.sh' and set 'repl1' to 'YourComponent',
+Now you want to **rename BxrExtra to YourComponent**, co first of all edit 'rename_it.sh' and set 'repl1' to 'YourComponent',
 'repl2' to 'yourcomponent' and
 'path' to './yourcomponent'.

-Run 'rename_it.sh'
+Run 'rename_it.sh'.

 Edit 'yourcomponent/core/components/yourcomponent/templates/home.tpl' and change id of div from 'bxrextra-panel-home-div' to 'yourcomponent-panel-home-div'.

-After this changes add two settings in your manager System Settings:
+After this changes **add two settings** in your manager System Settings:

 - 'yourcomponent.core_path' - Point to /yourcomponent/core/components/yourcomponent/
 - 'yourcomponent.assets_url' - /yourcomponent/assets/components/yourcomponent/

-Assets url must be visible from web.
+Assets url must be **visible** from web.

-Next step is creating namespace with name 'yourcomponent', core path 'Point to /yourcomponent/core/components/yourcomponent/' and assets path 'Point to /yourcomponent/assets/components/yourcomponent/'.
+Next step is creating **namespace** with name 'YourComponent', **core path** 'Point to /yourcomponent/core/components/yourcomponent/' and **assets path** 'Point to /yourcomponent/assets/components/yourcomponent/'.

-After you created namespace, add new action under YourComponent namespace with index controller and without parent controller.
+After you created namespace, **add new action** under YourComponent namespace with **index controller** and without parent controller.

-Place just created action under Component menu (or where ever you want) with lexicon key 'yourcomponent' and description 'yourcomponent.menu_desc'.
+**Place just created action** under Component menu (or where ever you want) with lexicon key 'yourcomponent' and description 'yourcomponent.menu_desc'.
 Then clear the cache and refresh manager page.

-If you want to create default database table provided in BxrExtra add new snipper in your manager, call it createDBTable and set it as static.
+If you want to **create default database table** provided in BxrExtra add new snippet in your manager, call it createDBTable and set it as **static**.
 Set media sources for Static files to '(None)' and Static file to '[[++yourcomponent.core_path]]/elements/snippets/snippet.yourcomponentCreateDB.php'.
 Use 'createDBTable' snippet in any of your resources and run it.
-You shoud get 'Table created.' message.
+You shoud get **'Table created.'** message.

 Now you should have fully working extra with functions described below.